Intergovernmental Panel on Climate Change: Selection and role of authors

+The focal points of the Member states — the individual appointed by each state to liaise with the IPCC — and the observer organizations submit to the IPCC Bureau a list of personalities, which they have freely constituted.
+The Bureau (more precisely, the co-chairs of the relevant working group, with the help of its technical support unit) uses these lists as a basis for appointing authors while retaining the possibility of appointing people who are not on the list, primarily based on scientific excellence and diversity of viewpoints, and to a lesser extent by ensuring geographical diversity, experience within the IPCC and gender.
+Authors may include, in addition to researchers, personalities from the private sector and experts from NGOs.

 The IPCC Bureau or Working Group Bureau selects the authors of the reports from government nominations.
 Lead authors of IPCC reports assess the available information about climate change based on published sources.
 According to IPCC guidelines, authors should give priority to peer-reviewed sources.
 Authors may refer to non-peer-reviewed sources ("grey literature"), if they are of sufficient quality.
 These could include reports from government agencies and non-governmental organizations.
 Industry journals and model results are other examples of non-peer-reviewed sources.

 Authors prepare drafts of a full report divided into chapters.
 They also prepare a technical summary of the report, and a summary for policymakers.

-Each chapter has a number of authors to write and edit the material.
-A typical chapter has two coordinating lead authors, ten to fifteen lead authors and a larger number of contributing authors.
+Each chapter has many authors to write and edit the material.
+A typical chapter has two coordinating lead authors, ten to fifteen lead authors, and a larger number of contributing authors.
 The coordinating lead authors assemble the contributions of the other authors.
 They ensure that contributions meet stylistic and formatting requirements.
 They report to the Working Group co-chairs.
 Lead authors write sections of chapters.
-They invite contributing authors to prepare text, graphs or data for inclusion.
+They invite contributing authors to prepare text, graphs, or data for inclusion.
+Review editors must ensure that authors respond to comments received during the two stages of drafts review: the first is only open to external experts and researchers, while the second is also open to government representatives.

-The Bureau aims for a range of views, expertise and geographical representation in its choice of authors.
+The Bureau aims for a range of views, expertise, and geographical representation in its choice of authors.
 This ensures the author team includes experts from both developing and developed countries.
 The Bureau also seeks a balance between male and female authors.
-And it aims for a balance between those who have worked previously on IPCC reports and those new to the process.
+It aims for a balance between those who have worked previously on IPCC reports and those new to the process.

-Scientists who work as authors on IPCC reports do not receive any compensation for this work.
+Scientists who work as authors on IPCC reports do not receive any compensation for this work, and all work voluntarily.
 They depend on the salaries they receive from their home institutions or other work.
 The work is labour-intensive with a big time commitment.
 It can disrupt participating scientists' research.
 This has led to concern that the IPCC process may discourage qualified scientists from participating.
+More than 3,000 authors (coordinating lead authors, lead authors, review editors) have participated in the drafting of IPCC reports since its creation.